unoplatform/uno.extensions/doc/Reference/Markup/Templates.md

 ## DataTemplates

-`DataTemplate` is a specialized template which typically has its own `DataContext`.
+`DataTemplate` is a specialized template that typically has its own `DataContext`.
 As a result `DataTemplate` properties are built using a strongly typed generic extension that helps the creation of bindings for the given data type of the model the `DataTemplate` will be used for.

 ```cs
 new ListView()